 There are other ways to hand over household responsibilities to your sons, as well.
 Our oldest son is now also signed up for a babysitting course and is taking his role as an older brother to the next level.
 Other responsibilities could be raking, wood splitting, wood stacking, car washing, carpentry work, and so forth.
 This is physical work that needs to be completed each week, over and above his homeschooling.

 I don’t see why we can’t extend this idea towards pursuits like learning to play a musical instrument, a sport, or any number of outdoor activities.
-These things too, require physical endurance, discipline, and instill a sense of responsibility.
+These things too, require physical endurance, discipline, and instil a sense of responsibility.

 There has been one specific thing that we have done that has made all the difference: entrepreneurship.